vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user.md

 }
 ```

-- `register: UseUserRegisterParams` - function for creating a new user.
+- `register: UseUserRegisterParams` - a function for creating a new user.
 When invoked, it submits new user data to the API and saves them.
 This method accepts a single `params` object.
 The `params` has the following option:

   - `user: UseUserRegisterParams`